SB 874: Nutrient Pollution from Onsite Sewage Treatment and Disposal Systems

 Nutrient Pollution from Onsite Sewage Treatment and Disposal Systems; Specifying an appropriation from the Land Acquisition Trust Fund to reduce nutrient pollution by offsetting or partially offsetting property owner costs incurred to retrofit certain onsite sewage treatment and disposal systems, to connect certain properties to central sewer systems, and for certain muck dredging and stormwater improvements; authorizing the Department of Environmental Protection to make certain grants; requiring the department, as part of a basin management action plan, to develop onsite sewage treatment and disposal system remediation plans under certain conditions, etc. APPROPRIATION: Indeterminate

-Last Action: 3/14/2017 Senate - Now in Appropriations Subcommittee on the Environment and Natural Resources -SJ 181
+Last Action: 5/5/2017 Senate - Died in Appropriations Subcommittee on the Environment and Natural Resources

 Bill Text: Web Page | PDF